 Sweep the floor clean with a broom or leaf blower.
 Remove all of the little pebbles, and fill in any holes with a concrete sand mix, or vermiculite.

 Pay particular attention to where the wall meets the floor.
 If this area is wavy, and not fairly level, it may look odd.
-Around the deep end of the pool, you may decide to trowel a safety ledge of 4-6″ where the wall meets the floor.
+Around the deep end of the in ground swimming pool, you may decide to trowel a safety ledge of 4-6″ where the wall meets the floor.

-Wall is prepped, floor is prepped, and we can now open the new pool liner box and follow the included instructions.
-Look for the tags that indicate “deep end” or shallow end, and orient the liner as you prepare to pull it carefully across the pool.
+Swimming pool wall is prepped, floor is prepped, and we can now open the new inground swimming pool liner box and follow the included instructions.
+Look for the tags that indicate “deep end” or shallow end, and orient the swimming pool liner as you prepare to pull it carefully across the swimming pool.

 Once the corners or other markers are established, and the liner appears to be hanging correctly, proceed around the liner swimming pool, away from each other and lock the liner into the track.
 Pull any slack along the wall with you, as you go, keeping a slight tension.

-Once the liner bead has been snapped into or pushed into the track all the way around the pool, take a look at how it’s hangin’ – should look centered.
-There may be some floor wrinkles, so pull the liner floor material up towards the shallow end wall, and then do the same in the other areas, to pull loose vinyl material towards the walls.
+Once the in ground swimming pool liner bead has been snapped into or pushed into the track all the way around the pool, take a look at how it’s hangin’ – should look centered.
+There may be some floor wrinkles, so pull the pool liner floor material up towards the shallow end wall, and then do the same in the other areas, to pull loose vinyl material towards the walls.

 What I mean by set the vinly liner, is this; we place a hose behind the liner, in between the pool and the liner and suck out all of the air with a vacuum.
 This pulls the liner tight against the pool wall.
 We use duct tape to seal up where the hose goes behind the liner, and to seal up the skimmer lid or a pool light cord.
 In under a minute, the Cyclone will pull the liner tight.